AshWilliams/walkthrough-bot-dotnet/README.md

 1. Open Visual Studio Code and open the following folder `source\1. start\WBD\`.

 2. Open a terminal pointing the folder `source\1. start\WBD\` folder and run the following command: <b>dotnet build</b>, wait until nuget packages are being reinstalled and the project finishes the build process (the project should be successfully compiled but is not ready to be executed).

+#### Translator Text Configuration

+Go to https://portal.azure.com/ and get successfully sign-in with your Employee or Microsoft account.

+Steps:

+1. Create a Translator Text resource with the following configuration:

+    - Name: translator(uniqueid) e.g. translator017.
+    - Subscription: your subscription.
+    - Pricing tier: S1 (Pay as you go).
+    - Resource Group: Create new with the same resource name, e.g. translator017.

+2. Once the resource has been deployed go to the resource and click in <b>Resource Management->Keys</b> and take note in a notepad about the following information (we are going to use this information later to configure the bot):

+    - Key 1

 #### LUIS Configuration